Breadcrumbz-Official/breadcrumbz/README.md

-breadcrumbz is Ctrl+F for your browsing history.
+breadcrumbz is the ultimate "Ctrl+F" for your browsing history - but filled with machine intelligence and hours of painstaking keyword tuning.
 It scrapes the text of every page you visit, strips the filler, and keeps only the keywords.
 Forgot a website?
 Just search whatever you remember - sentences, words, anything - and an AI picks the most relevant keywords, listing every matching site ranked by confidence.
 All wrapped in a piece of toast

 Setup instructions: